brianmwadime/smutchings.github.io/_posts/2016-01-13-lets-be-honest-about-this.markdown

 <div id = "what-i-charge-and-how"></div>

-## What I Charge and How

-Money is one of the most difficult things to discuss when it comes to freelancers working with clients.
-So many questions whirl around - "Am I charging enough?", "Am I charging too much?", "Will this put the client off?" - and create a lot of stress and uncertainty at the beginning of a project.
-So, let's get rid of that back and forth.
-Here's what I charge and how:

-- I charge £60 (about $75/€70) an hour.

-- I work in 6-hour sprints (equivalent to 1 day's work) and projects are charged in this way.
-This means a day rate of £360 (about $440/€405).

-- A deposit of 50% is required before a project begins.

-- For projects taking under 2 weeks, a final invoice for the remaining 50% (or more, if the scope has changed) will be issued once the project has been completed, but before the work is handed over.

-- For projects taking over 2 weeks, an invoice will be generated every two weeks, starting 14 days after the deposit is paid.

-- Invoices may be paid by Credit/Debit Card (using Harvest's secure online payment page) or by Bank Transfer (IBAN details are on every issued invoice).

-- Invoices are issued with Net 15 payment terms, meaning that payment is due 15 days after the invoice is issued.
-For example, an invoice issued on the 2nd of the month will be due for payment on the 17th of the month.

-- Overdue payment carries a penalty of 20% of the invoice amount.
-You'll get a reminder a couple of days before the invoice is due.

 ## Would you like to work with me?

 If you’d like to work with me, you can find examples of my work at [http://www.samhutchings.co/portfolio](http://www.samhutchings.co/portfolio) or get in contact at [http://samhutchings.co/hireme/](http://samhutchings.co/hireme/).

 As always, you can find me as [@Smutchings on twitter](http://twitter.com/@smutchings).

-### Change Log

-_27/10/2016: Updated to reflect reduction in hourly rate and change in sprint lengths._

-_11/04/2016: Updated to reflect change of hourly rate to be £s and removal of VAT due to being located in the UK._